naveen17440/asap7_contest/README.md

 #
 # Make changes :
-In `floorplan.sdc` file we updated the false path to clear the unconstrainrd paths and endpoints which are `TIE` low cells.
+In `floorplan.sdc` file we updated the false path to clear the unconstrained paths and endpoints which are `TIE` low cells.
 ```
 #set_input_delay 352.0000 -clock [get_clocks {core_clock}] -add_delay [get_ports {rst_ni}]
 set_false_path -from [get_ports {rst_ni}]